Underfist: Halloween Bash: Production

 Maxwell Atoms started production on Underfist shortly after he finished with The Grim Adventures of Billy & Mandy.
 The special was finished several months before it aired, but as it was a Halloween special, it was delayed until October.
 Cartoon Network did not pay for a permanent crew for a single film, so much of the work was done freelance or by Atoms himself.
 The film also used a different overseas animation crew at Digital eMation.

-The special did not become a series due to the fact that Cartoon Network’s president at the time Stuart Snyder chose to focus on new ideas, which included live–action.
-This move resulted in long-time creators for the network such as Atoms, Mr. Warburton, and Craig McCracken to leave the network.
+The special did not become a series due to the fact that Stuart Snyder, Cartoon Network's president at the time, chose to focus on new ideas, which included live-action.
+This move resulted in long-time creators for the network such as Atoms, Mr. Warburton and Craig McCracken leaving the network.
 Atoms later claimed on his personal Tumblr in 2021 that his decision to leave the network was not voluntary, as the special resulted in his firing by Michael Ouweleen for "ruining Cartoon Network's brand" with his gross out humor.